Leadrrship

 • And one is the BEING energy.

-The Doing energy is the energy of the actions; we all know how to do and how to act and get things done.
+The Doing energy is the energy of actions; we all know how to do things, how to act, and how to get things done.
 Some of us even refer to ourselves as "Doers."

 On the other hand, there is the energy of the Being.
-That's the energy that consists of our thoughts, our emotions, our fears, aspirations, perspectives, and our limiting beliefs.
+That energy consists of our thoughts, emotions, fears, aspirations, perspectives, and limiting beliefs.

 The Being and Doing energies do not compete with each other; like Yin and Yang, they complete each other.